syncmylife/home-k8s-cluster/cluster.md

 cuser@amber:~$ kubectl delete svc nginx
 ```

 * You need to make sure that the source IP address (external-ip assigned by metallb) is preserved.
 To achieve this, set the value of the externalTrafficPolicy field of the ingress-controller Service spec to Local.
+At this point is ingress not installed, so please take a look on the ingress part.

 ```console
 cuser@amber:~$ kubectl edit svc ingress-nginx-controller -n ingress-nginx